-Coordinators: Sebastian Diecke (Berlin), Micha Drukker (Leiden) and Harald Stachelscheid (Berlin)
+Coordinators: Sebastian Deicke (Berlin), Micha Drukker (Leiden), and Harald Stachelscheid (Berli)

 The main goal of this first meeting was to bring the Stem Cell Core community together and address topics such as the standardization of quality control and methods to confirm the pluripotent state of hiPSCs.
 Different working groups within the initiative were assigned topics including culture conditions, the characterization of pluripotency, differentiation-potency, quality control, data management and ethics.
 The groups will elaborate and recommend standards that will facilitate scientific exchange between groups working at different institutes.
 Another plan is to establish annual workshops of the Core facilities, and organize satellite meetings at the GSCN International Annual Conferences.